victoriadrake/victoriadrake.github.io/content/posts/20180702-feedback-loop/index.md

 [Here is an excellent example](https://dev.to/gonedark/writing-clean-code) of cleaning up code with some of the above points in mind.

-## Block out time for process review
+## Block Out Time For Process Review

 ![Reviewing sandwich making robot with clipboard](feedback-robotreview.png)

 Just as we learn from reviewing our code, we refine our processes by reviewing them as well.
-Process review is most beneficial when visited at regular intervals throughout the project, not just after the project's completion.
+Process review is most beneficial when visited at regular intervals throughout your product's lifecycle, not just after a major release.
 For short-term projects, a good starting point for scheduling process reviews is at each half-mark - once midway through, and again after completion.
 Long-term projects may have reviews at each quarter-mark.

-### Process review questions
+### Process Review Questions

 Process review can be as simple as a short list of questions: